risd-web/webtype-spring2020/content/projects/project2-3.md

   - how does the font take advantage of its mode of construction?
   - how can not only the shapes of the letters, but the actual transformation itself become part of your concept?
   - how can your typeface demonstrate a commentary; a point of view?
-* condsider the following questions for your website:
+* consider the following questions for your website:
   - how is your axis of variation activated by the web?
   - what should it respond to?
     - is it user input? a browser width change? external data? time? sound?